-How to Measure Flour (Yes, There’s a Right Way)
+How to Measure Flour Accurately Every Time

 Baking is a science!
 Too much or too little flour can totally alter a recipe.
-Our Test Kitchen shows you how to measure flour so you'll get your best-ever bakes.
+Our Test Kitchen shows you how to measure flour correctly so you'll get your best-ever bakes.

 All good bakers know their craft is just as much science as it is art.
 And any good science experiment requires precision for the best results.
 With baking, that means getting the right times, temperatures and—perhaps most importantly—measurements.
 Getting accurate measurements can be tricky, though, especially with finer ingredients such as flour.